bulldozer2003/CsvImport/README.md

 * Import and update of extra data

     - The formats "Mixed records" and "Update" should be used.
+    - The "Contains extra data" parameter should be set to "Yes".
     - Columns should be named like the post field in the hooks `before_save_*` or `after_save_*`.
 If the plugin does not use these hooks, they can be set in a specific plugin.